koodaamo/winhelpers/README.md

 # winhelpers

-Miscellaneous helpers to make life easier on the Windows platform
+Miscellaneous helpers to make life easier on the Windows platform.

 - registry utilities
-- Windows service base classes for running asyncio servers on the Windows platform, including a base class for WAMP (Autobahn) servers
+- base classes for Windows services